-If a parent or guardian does not notify the school of an absence or tardy, the office manager will contact the family via Cariina to check-in and make sure everything is ok and see if the student will be able to make it to school.
+If a parent or guardian does not notify the school of an absence or tardy, an Atlas Team Member will contact the family to check-in and make sure everything is ok and see if the student will be able to make it to school.
 All information gained from these conversations will be documented in our Student Information System.

-Barring emergencies, Atlas Elementary does not dismiss students between 2:45-3:20pm.
+Barring emergencies, Atlas Elementary does not dismiss students between 2:45-3:20 p.m.
 Repeated early pick-ups will trigger a family meeting with the Director of Social Work or Head of School.